 Dr. Lauren Bonavitacola is a licensed clinical psychologist and coordinator of the trauma-focused treatment programs at Cognitive & Behavioral Consultants of Westchester and Manhattan.
 She works with adolescents, adults, couples, families, and schools.
 Dr. Bonavitacola has expertise and specialized training in the delivery of evidence-based treatments for anxiety, mood, substance use, eating, and personality disorders across the lifespan.
 She specializes in the implementation of Dialectical Behavior Therapy (DBT) for Borderline Personality Disorder (BPD) and associated conditions, as well as CBT for anxiety and mood disorders, particularly Posttraumatic Stress Disorder (PTSD) in adolescents and adults.
 Dr. Bonavitacola is highly experienced and is intensively trained in all aspects of DBT and will provide you with supervision and training.
 She is also an MT-BC.

-Lauren and I are involved in a research project to further validate the effectiveness of DBT Informed MT along with Abby Dvorak, and Lindsey Landeck.
+Lauren and I are involved in a research project to further validate the effectiveness of DBT Informed MT along with Abby Dvorak, Lindsey Landeck, and William Davis .
 Music therapists are encouraged to publish their work in this area in order to add to the research base, increase competency, provide informed treatment, and generate empirical evidence.

 "How can I fit into a DBT team as the music therapist?"
 Have you ever asked yourself that question?
 I sure did.
 "What is DBT?
 "Why would a music therapist who is already providing evidence based treatment have anything to do with using it?"
 I asked these too.